devenzo35/devenzo35/README.md

 ## 🚀 What I'm working on

 - Building complete data projects: from SQL to dashboards
-- Learning advanced Python for data analytics and automation
+- Learning advanced SQL to extract, transform, and analyze data efficiently
 - Developing interactive web tools for data visualization

 ---